 Support for Learning

-Robert Gordon’s College is committed to Early Intervention and encourages referrals from teachers, parents and the pupils themselves should it be felt that there is any barrier to learning.
-SFL teachers will then follow up on referrals and, through discussion and internal assessments, will determine if a pupil requires any extra supports and put these into place.
+Robert Gordon’s College is committed to early Intervention and encourages referrals from teachers, parents and the pupils themselves.
+SfL teachers will then follow up on referrals and, through discussion and internal assessments, will determine if a pupil requires any extra support and how this should be put in place.

-In S1 and S2 the pupils are supported with their literacy and numeracy during English and Mathematics classes where needed with either qualified teachers or a classroom assistant working alongside the subject teacher to enable pupils to make the maximum progress.
-This method of support continues into S3 and S4 and can go forward to S6 if required.
+In S1 and S2 pupils are supported with their literacy and numeracy during English and Mathematics classes where needed, with either a qualified teacher or a classroom assistant working alongside the subject teacher to enable pupil to make the maximum progress.
+This method of support continues into S3 and S4 and can continue to S6 if required.

-For some pupils this level of support does not fully meet their needs and it may be necessary for him or her to drop a subject to allow more concentrated support via Tutorial time.
-This will be up to seven periods a week dependent on the school year of the pupil and the level of support needed.
-Pupil’s needs are assessed on an individual basis and are reviewed annually.
-Any pupil who has Tutorial time will have an Individual Education Plan (IEP) drawn up which will contain the Long Term and Short Term Targets for the year.
-SfL submits reports in line with other subject departments and is present at Parents’ Evenings for consultation by any parent.
+For some pupils this level of support does not fully meet their needs and it may be necessary for him or her to have more concentrated support via Tutorial time.
+This can be up to seven periods a week dependent on the school year of the pupil and the level of support needed.
+Pupils’ needs are assessed on an individual basis and are reviewed annually.
+Any pupil who has Tutorial Time will have an Individual Education Plan (IEP) drawn up which will contain the Long Term and Short Term Targets for the year.
+The SfL department submits reports in line with other subject departments and is present at Parents’ Evenings for consultation by any parent.

-All Tutorial pupils will have an annual review where his or her progress is discussed with the Head of SFL, parents and the pupil, him or herself.
+All Tutorial pupils will have an annual review where his or her progress is discussed with the Head of SfL, the parents and the pupil.
 Plans and targets for the upcoming year are also discussed.